hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ### Device Sharing (Node Sharing)

-Device Sharing lets you grant someone outside your tailnet access to a specific device without adding them as a full network member.
+Device Sharing lets you grant someone outside your Tailnet access to a specific device without adding them as a full network member.
 Perfect for one-off collaborations like:
 - Sharing a game server with friends
 - Giving family members access to a specific service
 - Temporary collaboration on a project